redashu/kafka/installation/README.md

-## Install kafka on a standalone server
+## Install kafka on a standalone server  with zookeeper

 ### setup jdk 11